trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

 ```julia
 julia> output = generate_mesh(control_file);
 ```
-and re-load the `box_with_object.tec` file in Paraview to also visualize that internal mesh points/boundary curvature.
+and re-load the `box_with_object.tec` file in ParaView to also visualize that internal mesh points/boundary curvature.

 # Exercise 3: Run and visualize on `box_with_object.mesh`

-With the new mesh generated from *Exercise 3* we are ready to run another Trixi simulation on an unstructured quadrilateral mesh.
+With the new mesh generated from *Exercise 2* we are ready to run another Trixi simulation on an unstructured quadrilateral mesh.
 For this we must create a new elixir file.
 As in *Exercise 1* we will solve the 2D compressible Euler equations.

 The elixir file `tutorial_unstructured_exercise_3.jl` already creates a new initial condition for a